wadpac/oss-dev-webinar-series-pb-field/README.md

 **New participants welcome!**

 We currently have a steady group of around 10-15 participants from across the U.S., Europe and New Zealand.
-If you are also an Open Source Software Developer and would like to join us then please send us an e-mail: vincentvanhees [at] gmail.com or tom.stewart [at] aut.ac.nz.
+If you are also an Open Source Software Developer and would like to join us then please send us an e-mail: v.vanhees [at] accelting.com or tom.stewart [at] aut.ac.nz.

 ## Scheduled meetings: